SujithaKesavan/Banking-System/README.md

   **2.Open the project in NetBeans IDE.**

  **3.Compile and run the application to explore the functionalities.**

+# Contribution Guidelines:
+Contributions are welcome!
+If you have ideas for improvements or additional features, please open an issue or submit a pull request.
+Be sure to follow our contribution guidelines.